Why are you just sitting there reading TV Tropes? Don't you know that this page is all about breaking the fourth wall?note

 Slappy: I wrestled with Walto Wolf, Sid the Squid and Beanie the Brain-dead Bison.
 This Doug-guy here's nothin'!

-Kim does it one time herself, interrupting the opening title to double-take at the scientists wanting to study Ron as the secret to her success.
+- Kim does it one time herself during the second season, pushing away the opening titles to double-take at the scientists wanting to study Ron as the secret to her success.

 Etno: Remember, kids, handling fireworks is dangerous.